Sarge02/Lorem-Ipsum/README.md

   ```sh
 nano settings.py
 ```
-<p>Add the public IP address you used to SSH into the virtual machine into the allowed hosts list, the image below shows what the new code line should look like.
+<p>Add the public IP address you used to SSH into the virtual machine into the allowed hosts list.

 Now Django references the public IP of the virtual machine and connections should go through according to the port we specify for the Django app and our port forwarding rule for HTTP on port 80.</p>
 #### Running in the Background